Tax cluster

 ✓All income from any country

-Salary, freelance, business income — all is taxable in Italy
+Salary, freelance, business income — all is subject to Italian tax

 -